volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ## Risks

-Now let's move to a most exiting part.
-Risk identification.
+Now let's move to the most exciting part: risk identification.
 I mean our last 'Risks' section in the report.
-Usually depelovers mention some risks and problems in PR descriptions.
+Usually, developers mention some risks and possible problems in PR descriptions.
-Actually, they can be mentioned everywhere, but I decided to start from something simple.
+Actually, they can be mentioned everywhere, but let's start with something simple.
-I generated the following prompt to identify risks from this descriptions.
+I generated the following prompt to identify risks from these descriptions.

 ```txt
 Please compile a summary of the risks identified in some repositories.